Farrah-1/Swag-testing/README.md

 # Testing Swag Labs Website
 https://www.saucedemo.com/

-In this project we created a factory for the drivers so depending on which browser you're using, you are able to 'getdriver' and select whichever one you want to use - Chrome, Firefox, Safari and IE.
+In this project we created a factory for the drivers so depending on which browser you're using, you are able to 'getdriver' and select whichever one you want to use;
+- Chrome
+- Firefox
+- Safari
+- IE

 Page Object Models were created for the following pages;